0xd3d5ec/brave-security-toolkit/README.md

 # Brave Security Toolkit
 A tool that transforms Brave browser into a penetration testing suite.
+Take note this tools could also work with other chrome based browsers.

 # Why & How?